nikic/PHP-Parser/doc/component/Performance.markdown

 When possible, objects should be reused rather than being newly instantiated for every use.
 Some objects have expensive initialization procedures, which will be unnecessarily repeated if the object is not reused.
-(Currently two objects with particularly expensive setup are lexers and pretty printers, though the details might change between versions of this library.)
+(Currently two objects with particularly expensive setup are parsers and pretty printers, though the details might change between versions of this library.)